nus-cs2103-AY1718S1/addressbook-level3/doc/UserGuide.md

 ## Listing all persons : `list`
 Shows a list of all persons in the address book.<br>
+The list is automatically sorted in alphabetical order. <br>
 Format: `list`

 ## Finding all persons containing any keyword in their name: `find`